Imperial Theatre

 Current situation

 Theatres Trust has been actively involved in helping protect the Imperial through our role as a statutory consultee in the planning process and through achieving listed status for the building.
-We have also provided a robust response to both the planning application and listed building consent application, which has seen the conversion of the building into residential being refused.

 We will also continue to look to work with the owner, council, and other key stakeholders to take a collaborative approach to finding a viable and sympathetic reuse for this rare and important historic theatre.